tess-barnes-mt/manual-of-me/readme.md

 as a Lead Software engineer

-so a (consultant for individuals and teams doing dev ops)
+so a (consultant for individuals and teams doing dev ops, software, architecture or prototyping)

 also a Mentor